benchristel/benchristel.github.io/_posts/2016-12-31-how-to-write-a-while-loop-in-a-functional-language.md

 }
 ```

+Similarly, the condition of an imperative loop might watch for side effects triggered by some other process, like a file being written to the filesystem.

-Since functional functions cannot have side effects like the `printf` call above, we don't have to think about this use case when translating `while` loops to a functional language.
+Since functional code cannot cause or depend on side effects, we don't have to consider side effects when translating `while` loops to a functional language.

-- A **condition** which determines when the loop is finished.
-Note that the condition must reference some part of the loop's **state**—if it didn't, the body of the loop could never cause the value of the condition to change, and the loop would run forever.
-In imperative languages, a while loop's condition might not reference any of the state variables—it might be watching for changes or events triggered by some other process, like a file being written to the filesystem.
-However, that use case doesn't apply to functional languages because in that universe the value of a function is determined by its arguments, and can't depend on external factors like the filesystem or other processes.
-- A **body** which performs some computation and updates the **state**.

 # Translating while loops to Elm

 Now we can take a stab at writing a `while` function in Elm.

-We can represent the body of the loop as a function `state -> state`.
-That is, the function takes a `state` value as an argument and returns the new state to use for the next iteration of the loop.
+We can represent the **body** of the loop as a function `state -> state`.
+That is, the function takes a `state` value as an argument and returns the new `state` to use for the next iteration of the loop.

-We can represent the condition as a function `state -> Bool`.
+We can represent the **condition** as a function `state -> Bool`.
 Again, this has a very close parallel in the imperative world.

-So what does the concept of state translate to?
-Well, the state of a loop is just a collection of values, so in a functional type system it could be any type the programmer wants.
+So what does the concept of **state** translate to?
+Well, the state of a loop can be any collection of values.
 The only restriction is that the condition and body must agree on what the type of `state` is.
 In Elm, we can represent this by using a type variable, denoted by a lowercase `state` in the type signature.

 ```haskell
 while : (state -> Bool) -> state -> (state -> state) -> state